Western culture: Literature

-Western literature encompasses literary traditions of Europe, as well as Northern America and Latin America.
+Western literature encompasses the literary traditions of Europe, as well as North America, Oceania and Latin America.

 While epic literary works in verse such as the Mahabharata and Homer's Iliad are ancient and occurred worldwide, the prose novel as a distinct form of storytelling, with developed, consistent human characters and, typically, some connected overall plot (although both of these characteristics have sometimes been modified and played with in later times), was popularized by the West in the 17th and 18th centuries.
 Of course, extended prose fiction had existed much earlier; both novels of adventure and romance in the Hellenistic world and in Heian Japan.
 Both Petronius' Satyricon (c.
 60 CE) and the Tale of Genji by Murasaki Shikibu (c.
 1000 CE) have been cited as the world's first major novel but they had a very limited long-term impact on literary writing beyond their own day until much more recent times.

-The novel, which made its appearance in the 18th century, is an essentially European creation.
-Chinese and Japanese literature contain some works that may be thought of as novels, but only the European novel is couched in terms of a personal analysis of personal dilemmas.

-As in its artistic tradition, European literature pays deep tribute to human suffering.
 Tragedy, from its ritually and mythologically inspired Greek origins to modern forms where struggle and downfall are often rooted in psychological or social, rather than mythical, motives, is also widely considered a specifically European creation and can be seen as a forerunner of some aspects of both the novel and of classical opera.

-The validity of reason was postulated in both Christian philosophy and the Greco-Roman classics.
-Christianity laid a stress on the inward aspects of actions and on motives, notions that were foreign to the ancient world.
-This subjectivity, which grew out of the Christian belief that man could achieve a personal union with God, resisted all challenges and made itself the fulcrum on which all literary exposition turned, including the 20th–21st century novels.

 Architecture

-Important Western architectural motifs include the Doric, Corinthian, and Ionic orders of Greek architecture, and the Romanesque, Gothic, Baroque, and Victorian styles, which are still widely recognized and used in contemporary Western architecture.
+Important Western architectural motifs include the Doric, Corinthian, and Ionic orders of Greek architecture, and the Romanesque, Gothic, Renaissance, Baroque, and Victorian styles, which are still widely recognized and used in contemporary Western architecture.
 Much of Western architecture emphasizes repetition of simple motifs, straight lines and expansive, undecorated planes.
 A modern ubiquitous architectural form that emphasizes this characteristic is the skyscraper, their modern equivalent first developed in New York and Chicago.
 The predecessor of the skyscraper can be found in the medieval towers erected in Bologna.